Portland, Oregon: Geology

 Portland lies on top of a dormant volcanic field known as the Boring Lava Field, named after the nearby bedroom community of Boring.
 The Boring Lava Field has at least 32 cinder cones such as Mount Tabor, and its center lies in southeast Portland.
 Mount St. Helens, a highly active volcano 50 mi northeast of the city in Washington state, is easily visible on clear days and is close enough to have dusted the city with volcanic ash after its eruption on May 18, 1980.
 The rocks of the Portland area range in age from late Eocene to more recent eras.

-Multiple shallow, active fault lines traverse the Portland metropolitan area.
+Multiple shallow, active faults traverse the Portland metropolitan area.
 Among them are the Portland Hills Fault on the city's west side, and the East Bank Fault on the east side.
 According to a 2017 survey, several of these faults were characterized as "probably more of a hazard" than the Cascadia subduction zone due to their proximities to population centers, with the potential of producing magnitude 7 earthquakes.
 Notable earthquakes that have impacted the Portland area in recent history include the 6.8-magnitude Nisqually earthquake in 2001, and a 5.6-magnitude earthquake that struck on March 25, 1993.

-Per a 2014 report, over 7,000 locations within the Portland area are at high-risk for landslides and soil liquefaction in the event of a major earthquake, including much of the city's west side (such as Washington Park) and sections of Clackamas County.
+Per a 2014 report, over 7,000 locations within the Portland area are at high risk for landslides and soil liquefaction in the event of a major earthquake, including much of the city's west side (such as Washington Park) and sections of Clackamas County.